-This guide was made possible through the generous financial assistance of the Toronto Zoo, The Government of Canada Aboriginal Funds for Species at Risk and through a contribution from the Museums Assistance Program, Department of Canadian Heritage.
+This guide was made possible through the generous financial assistance of the Toronto Zoo, The Government of Canada Aboriginal Funds for Species at Risk, and through a contribution from the Museums Assistance Program, Department of Canadian Heritage.

-The Aboriginal Funds for Species at Risk (AFSAR) was established in 2004 as an important element of the implementation of the Species at Risk Act (SARA).
-The protection of species at risk in Canada depends upon a meaningful collaboration with Aboriginal people and organizations in the implementation of programs under SARA.
-The act recognizes the role that Aboriginal people play in wildlife conservation and requires that Aboriginal traditional knowledge be taken into account when assessments of which species are at risk are carried out and when protection and recovery measures are developed and implemented.
-Two funds are part of the Aboriginal Funds for Species at Risk: the Aboriginal Capacity Building Fund (ACBF) and the Aboriginal Critical Habitat Protections Fund (ACHPF).
+The Aboriginal Funds for Species at Risk (AFSAR) was established in 2004 as an important element in the implementation of the Species at Risk Act (SARA).
+The protection of species at risk in Canada depends upon a meaningful collaboration with Aboriginal people and organizations in the implementation of programming under SARA.
+The act recognizes the role that Aboriginal people play in wildlife conservation and requires that Aboriginal Traditional Knowledge be taken into account when assessing which species are at risk, in addition to developing and implementing protection and recovery measures.
+Two funds are part of the Aboriginal Funds for Species at Risk-the Aboriginal Capacity Building Fund (ACBF) and the Aboriginal Critical Habitat Protections Fund (ACHPF).